The Philippine Embassy in Berlin

 If you are eligible for visa-free entry, you must still be able to present, at the Philippine borders, the following documents:

-1. Your passport valid for at least six (6) months after the applicant’s date of departure from the Philippines; and
+1. A passport valid for at least six (6) months from the date of your departure from the Philippines; and

-2. An outbound flight ticket within the thirty (30) day period from date of arrival.
+2. An outbound flight ticket within the thirty (30) day period from the date of your arrival in the Philippines.

 If you are eligible for visa-free entry into the Philippines but wish to stay longer than 30 days, you must apply for a Temporary Visitors’ Visa from the Embassy prior to your flight.